SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/CODEBASE_COMPREHENSIVE_REVIEW_REPORT.md

 ## 📊 **Executive Summary**

-Following a comprehensive analysis of the ChemML codebase, I've identified several key areas of excellence and opportunities for further improvement.
+Following a comprehensive analysis of the QeMLflow codebase, I've identified several key areas of excellence and opportunities for further improvement.
 The recent cleanup and reorganization efforts have significantly improved the codebase quality, but there are still integration gaps and some architectural inconsistencies to address.

 ### **🎯 Key Findings:**
-- ✅ **Core Framework**: Well-integrated modular structure in `src/chemml/`
+- ✅ **Core Framework**: Well-integrated modular structure in `src/qemlflow/`
 - ⚠️ **Notebook Integration**: Critical gap between framework capabilities and notebook usage
 - ✅ **Recent Cleanup**: Successful elimination of redundant files and improved organization
 - 🔧 **Opportunities**: Several areas for consolidation and enhanced integration